- Clinical Doctorate of Occupational Therapy - Temple University, Philadelphia, PA

 - Bachelor of Science - University of the Sciences in Philadelphia, Philadelphia, PA

-“The overall vision of Cancer Treatment Centers of America® (CTCA) fits so well with the principals of occupational therapy,” says Joseph Domanico, Occupational Therapist at CTCA at Eastern Regional Medical Center.
+“The overall vision of Cancer Treatment Centers of America® (CTCA) fits so well with the principals of occupational therapy,” says Joseph Domanico, Occupational Therapist at CTCA® in Philadelphia.
 It was that shared vision, and the bond among the patients and providers, that drew him to CTCA.

 Domanico earned a bachelor’s degree in health science at the University of the Sciences in Philadelphia.
 He then completed a master’s degree in occupational therapy at the same institution in 2000.

 In 2000, Domanico joined a hospital in Philadelphia as an occupational therapist, where he worked with patients in acute care, acute rehabilitation and outpatient settings.
 In 2005, he became senior occupational therapist, in which he served on the patient advocacy committee to help set hospital policies, among other duties.
 In 2007, he joined the University of the Sciences in Philadelphia as a lab instructor for human occupations courses.

 Domanico completed his doctorate degree in occupational therapy at Temple University in January 2010, with a focus on geriatric care and leadership.